Information for Parents and Students

 What happens if students are unhappy with their homestay?

 Our Homestay Coordinator and program staff check in with our students on a regular basis.
 If problems arise, they are dealt with immediately.
 Our Homestay Coordinator is available 24/7 for student emergencies.
 We try to work out difficulties together and find resolutions for both the student and family involved.
-If after intervention the student is still unhappy we will try to move the student to a new family.

 Do you offer medical coverage?